geowa4/pajamas/README.md

 -------------

 Pajamas has three methods for serialization: `param`, `serialize`, and `serializeArray`.
+A fourth function, `val`, which is necessary for serializing form elements, is also available.
 See [serialization-test.js](https://github.com/geowa4/pajamas/blob/master/test/serialization/serialization-test.js)
 for more detailed examples than what's below.